 San Diego, CA 92102

 The Zakah is a form of giving to those who are less fortunate.
 It is obligatory upon all Muslims to give 2.5 % of wealth and assets each year (in excess of what is required) to the poor.
 This is done before the beginning of the month of Muharram, the first of new year.
-Giving the Zakah is considered an act of worship because it is a form of offering thanks to God for the means of material well-being one has acquired.
+Giving Zakah is considered an act of worship because it is a form of offering thanks to God for the means of material well-being one has acquired.

 Masjidul Taqwa San Diego is a non-profit 501c3 religious organization.
 Your charity is tax deductible.

-To volunteer time please contact the masjid at email@example.com.
+To volunteer time please contact the masjid at email@example.com or visit the masjid during jum'ah Friday prayer service and see the CFO (Chief Financial Officer).